Friday, September 26, 2025

 In the Parable of the Sower the Lord tells us that "...he that received seed into the good ground is he that heareth the word, and understandeth it; which also beareth fruit, and bringeth forth, some an hundredfold, some sixty, some thirty" (Matthew 13:23 emphasis added).

 In summary, when Jesus asked, "Why is it you do not understand my word?"
 He was highlighting a fundamental spiritual disconnect.
-It wasn't about a lack of intelligence, but a spiritual and moral resistance to God's truth, rooted in their hearts, their traditions, and their relationship with God (or lack thereof).
+It wasn't about a lack of intelligence, but a spiritual and moral resistance to God's truth, rooted in our hearts, our traditions, and our relationship with God (or lack thereof).
 True understanding of God's word, starts with a willing heart, a genuine desire for truth, and the power of God to understand.

 "And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing" (1 Corinthians.
 13:2).
 Now many would think this means being charitable or having more charity.
 We cannot have this charity, which is the pure love of Christ, without being filled with His pure love, and only after praying for it with all our heart.
 Can you understand the difference?